-There is another type of garbage called 燃やさない (moyasanai gomi) or 不燃ごみ (funen gomi) in Japan.
-Both mean non-burnable garbage.
+There is another type of trash called 燃やさない (moyasanai gomi) or 不燃ごみ (funen gomi) in Japan.
+Both mean non-burnable trash.
 Items in this category require more careful handling as they could be dangerous to the environment or people.
 Examples of 燃やさないごみ (moyasanai gomi) are glass materials (such as light bulbs, glass containers for makeup or medications), spray cans, cooking pans, knives and lighters.

 燃やさないごみ (moyasanai gomi) is usually picked up twice a month in most cities, usually designated as something like the first and third Friday.

 Oversized garbage is called 粗大ごみ (sodai gomi) in Japanese.
 Each city may have a different definition of what is considered 粗大ごみ (sodai gomi), but it’s usually items over ~30 centimeters in length.
 Compared to other countries, Japan’s system of throwing out oversized garbage can be quite complicated and you must pay for these services.

 Let’s say you want to throw out an old bicycle, you would first have to call or sign up online for a pickup appointment.
 For disposal of a bicycle, it would cost about 800 yen in Tokyo.
 After you make your appointment, you will be informed of what type of stickers, or 粗大ごみ処理券 (sodai gomi shori ken) to buy.
 These stickers are applied to your 粗大ごみ (sodai gomi) as proof of purchase of disposal services.
 You can buy these stickers from most of your neighborhood convenience stores.
 On the appointed day of pick up, you can place these stickers on your bike and place it outside for pick up.
 All that to throw away an old bicycle!